Student Training

 4. Once you are logged into Canvas, navigate to "Courses" on the left-hand navigation.

-5. Locate the course titled "Fall 2023 New Student Title IX Training" OR "Fall 2023 Returning Student Title IX Training" OR "Spring 2024 New Student Title IX Training."
-If you think you've been assigned the wrong course, please email titleix@fullerton.edu.
+5. Locate the course titled "Fall 2024 New Student Title IX Training" OR "Fall 2024 Returning Student Title IX Training."
+If you think you've been assigned the wrong course, please email titleixtraining@fullerton.edu.

 6. Click on the course.
 Within the course, click "Modules" from the navigation list to the left of the screen.

-7. Locate "Module 1: Course Orientation."
+7. Locate "Module 1" in your asigned course.
 Click on "Start Here: Course Orientation" to get started.

 8. Complete the interactive course.

-Incoming students who are new to CSUF in Spring 2024 must complete the assigned training by the deadline of 11:59pm on Tuesday, March 5, 2024.
+All enrolled students must complete the assigned training by the deadline of 11:59pm on Tuesday, October 15, 2024.
 A registration hold will be placed on the accounts of students who do not complete the training by the deadline.
 This type of hold prevents changes to class schedules and class registration, and it cannot be lifted until after successful completion of the assigned Title IX training.

 Canvas Support